A generous grant from the Haq Family Foundation is providing helpful resources for caregivers.

 For Caregivers > Resources

 Our singalongs and Joyful Memories magazine are resources caregivers can share with people living with dementia.
-They are both designed to build connections and create new moments of joy.
+In the Dallas-Fort Worth area, we also offer caregiver workshops and family photo services.
+Our programs are designed to build connections and create new moments of joy.

 Browse recently added resources below, or search for more by entering a keyword or category (i.e songs, books, products).
 Find book reviews, product information, song suggestions, helpful links, and more.